mayilss/mayilss/README.md

 ### Hi there 👋 I'm Mayil!

-Passionate junior web developer with a strong background in front end.
+Passionate junior software developer with a strong background in front end.
 Good verbal and written communication skills combined with a hardworking attitude.
 Wants to work in a dynamic, diverse environment with opportunities to learn and grow.